 The battery charger is located on the port side of the aft rigging compartment.
 The generator must be running or the shore power must be connected with load group 1 energized in order to run the battery charger.
 To activate, turn the "Battery Charger" switch on the AC panel to the "on" position.
 The battery charger has a built-in isolator that senses the charging needs of all the batteries and distributes charge accordingly.
-At the point that all batteries are nearly fully restored, the battery charger will automatically reduce the current being sent to the batteries to a maintenance level.
-There is an in-line fuse in the positive charging lead to each battery bank.
+At the point that all batteries are nearly fully restored, the battery charger will automatically reduce the current being sent to the battery bank.
 If the battery charger appears to be operating normally but the batteries do not recharge, check these fuses and replace as necessary.
 See the battery charger manual in your Owner's Packet for more information.
+See the 11" x 17" drawings labeled "120 Volt AC Electrical Diagram" for wiring detail.